Your relationship with your customers has its ups and downs.

 Segment your customers and look at the data.
 A/B test each email to understand your customers better.

 Always have a killer subject line.
 You can’t start winning customers back if they don’t click your email.
-Don’t forget to include great copy and highlight the benefits of subscribing to your business.
+Don’t forget to include a great copy and highlight the benefits of subscribing to your business.

 Include a compelling CTA.
 You can also use this opportunity to help subscribers adjust their email preferences.
 In addition, a small discount or free shipping can encourage them to engage or make a purchase.